-- 3.37 As a general principle, Ofcom considers that available for use by 'members of the public' ordinarily refers to content that is openly accessible to the public at large and not limited to particular individuals. - 3.38 Assessment in this area will be guided by the particular facts of each case; it will be relevant to look at the number of people who access the content, as well as the capacity for the content to be accessed more widely. - 3.39 The fact that a service or dissociable section may require users to subscribe or register to engage with it, or that it may be subject to access controls or age verification would not, in and of itself, prevent the service from being made available to the public.
+- 3.37 As a general principle, Ofcom considers that available for use by 'members of the public' ordinarily refers to content that is openly accessible to the public at large and not limited to particular individuals.
+In considering the scope of this criterion, Ofcom will only have regard to members of the public in the UK or in AVMSD countries.
+ODPS which are not available to citizens in those jurisdictions will not fall within this statutory regime. - 3.38 Assessment in this area will be guided by the particular facts of each case; it will be relevant to look at the number of people who access the content, as well as the capacity for the content to be accessed more widely. - 3.39 The fact that a service or dissociable section may require users to subscribe or register to engage with it, or that it may be subject to access controls or age verification would not, in and of itself, prevent the service from being made available to the public.
 For example, a service made available to users on a paid-subscription or pay-per-view basis is likely to be considered to be made available for use by members of the public. - 3.40 By way of contrast, individual accounts on video-based social media sites which are intended for communication between friends and family are not intended to fall within scope of the regulation even if they are technically accessible to members of the public at large.
-These would not be considered "mass media" and would not meet the principal purpose test (see paragraphs 3.12-3.14).
+These would not be considered "mass media" and would not meet the principal purpose test (see paragraphs 3.12 to 3.14).
 Similarly, video content which is very narrowly focused on dissemination of information about an organisation to its members is unlikely to be considered within scope.
 For example, a service providing recordings of lectures for enrolled students at an academic institution are likely to be out of scope.
 However, a standalone service providing access to a large collection of lectures for general interest would be considered in scope, if the other relevant criteria are met.